dlc13/CV/README.md

 			<div class="Summary">
 				<h2>Summary</h2>
 				<p>Looking for a new challenge
-					to expand my learning knowledge and skills
+					to expand my knowledge and skills
 				</p>
 			</div>
 			<div class="Experience">